SC-Goestowork/C-.Net-API-Challenge---24-Hours-Code-Challenge/README.md

 - to store the contents of a simple RESTAPI application

 The purpose of this simple RESTAPI application is as follows:
-- consumes CSV file from the pizza place sales archive
+- consumes database inputs derived from the csv files
 - to have the API return this consumed data as JSON data